ItsDanik/rfidisk/README.md

 **Always** manually check the configuration file for malicious commands!

 > [!IMPORTANT]
 This project, including this README, are work in progress.
-There may be bugs, errors, omissions etc.
+There may be bugs, typos, errors, omissions etc.

 ---